-Kilian Liptrot is a Lieutenant in the United States Army.
+Kilian Liptrot is a Captain in the United States Army.
 He was born in Werl, Germany, and spent the majority of his formative years overseas, graduating from Patch American High School in Stuttgart, Germany before studying at the University of Pittsburgh.
 Kilian earned his Bachelor’s Degree from the Honors College in Politics & Philosophy, minoring in German and receiving his Certification in Western European Studies.
 His three-year capstone project proposal was awarded multiple research grants, enabling Kilian to conduct field-study research on urban gentrification in Harlem, New York; Brixton, London; and Sheung Wan, Hong Kong.
 Outside of the classroom, Kilian was an active member of campus as a varsity athlete, Army ROTC Cadet, and Academic Mentor.

 As a student, Kilian represented his University in six countries overseas, including an internship with the North Atlantic Treaty Organization (NATO) in Oberammergau, Germany, as well as academic work in The Czech Republic and The People’s Republic of China.
 His undergraduate experience culminated in being named to the University of Pittsburgh Division-1 Scholar Athlete All-Academic Team, earning membership in the Lambda Pi Eta National Honor Society, and Commissioning as a Military Intelligence Officer in the United States Army.